tomwhartung/daws_for_d-star-mmies/1-Big_Picture_Stuff/1-Goals.md

   -  Techie tips
   -  Get sound out of their KB Controller
   -  Record midi and voice
+  -  Try to make the videos interesting and *fun*
 - 1. Get familiar with these basics so that they become second nature
   -  We may find we want to cover some additonal topics: quantization, robot voice, etc.
 - 1. Maybe, *maybe* try to make some money off affiliate marketing